Roger (American Dad!): Roger's disguises/alter egos

 As the series has progressed, Roger's personas have inexplicably developed their own lives that even Roger himself can be unaware of and his control has been shown to be tenuous at best.
 In "The Horse Whisperer" he realizes seconds before walking into a room (to see a horse therapist) that he is the one inside.
-In another episode, both he and Stan express surprise that a character introduced by Roger wasn't one of his personas.
+In another episode, both he and Hayley express surprise that a character introduced by Roger wasn't one of his personas.

+When Roger, in one episode, becomes ill and therefore unable to attend to his countless personas, it is revealed that these personas are in fact an integral part of Langley Falls' social cohesion, with the entire town rapidly descending into widespread chaos and violence in his absence.

 Despite his numerous disguises consisting of only a different set of garments and hair with no effort to disguise his gray skin, non-human face and body features (with some exceptions, like additional bodyweight, facial hair, or wrinkles), Roger has been capable of deceiving virtually every single person he interacts with without ever being discovered as an alien; not even by Stan's colleagues from CIA, who according to him, have "an entire floor" looking for Roger.
-The Smith family is the only exception; however, for each member of the family, there is one individual alter ego they can not recognize as Roger.
-On top of that, Roger has been sent to the hospital several times over the course of the series, and medical personnel, for some reason, have never found out that he's not a human.
+The Smith family is the only exception; however, for each member of the family, there is one individual alter ego they cannot recognize as Roger.
+On top of that, Roger has been sent to the hospital several times over the course of the series, and medical personnel, for some reason, have never found out that he's not a human; although they have questioned his strange anatomy.

+Relationship with Stan

+Stan and Roger's relationship is complicated to say the least, even though they consider each other their best friend, they are more as frenemies.
+At times Roger and Stan greatly annoy each other, though they can work together quite well.
+Roger is seen to be incredibly spiteful toward Stan and frequently makes fun of him when his ideas don't work well, however, unlike the rest of the Smith family, Stan is able to put Roger in his place in several occasions, usually by assaulting him in anger or upstaging him in something they compete as revenge for something Roger did before.

+Although Roger and Stan act like they hate each other, they do get along multiple times.
+A notable example can be seen in "You Debt Your Life", when Stan's complaints about Roger's behaviors forced Roger to move out after Stan paid his life debt by saving him from being run over, but later admits that he really missed Roger when he moved out and while Roger may annoy him, he still considers him family.